niconm89/BUSCO2Tree/README.md

 Download trimAl from [http://trimal.cgenomics.org/downloads](http://trimal.cgenomics.org/downloads) or install it using [Anaconda](#installing-dependencies-with-anaconda).

 ### IQTree
 Download IQTree from [http://www.iqtree.org/#download](http://www.iqtree.org/#download) or install it using [Anaconda](#installing-dependencies-with-anaconda).

-You should compile AUGUSTUS on your own system in order to avoid problems with versions of libraries used by AUGUSTUS.
-Compilation instructions are provided in the AUGUSTUS `README.TXT` file (`Augustus/README.txt`).

-In order to make the variable available to all Bash sessions, add the above line to a startup script, e.g., `~/.bashrc`.

 ##### **Important: modification of the $PATH variable**